jhancock532/bars.js/DOCS.md

 * `setFFTSize(fftSize)` - Please set it to one of these values [128, 256, 512, 1024, 2048]
 * `setSmoothingTimeConstant(smoothingConstant) - Determines how smooth the bar heights change.
 0.0 -> 1.0 (strict!)

+ # Functions for the Waiting Animation

+ * `setWaitingAnimation(boolean)` - If you want an animation where there is no music (sine wave), set this to true.
+Else, false.